Q. Does your PLAN involve modern game theory?

 Let’s distill it down:

-In this simplified view, the stock market indeed seems zero-sum (odds 50/50 %)
+In this simplified view, the secondary market indeed seems zero-sum (odds 50/50 %)

 Q. So, that means the stock market is gambling?